 Ongoing Progress on Climate Action

-We are already pursuing many programs, projects, and actions that benefit GHG reduction or climate adaptation.
-One of the first things we did was a comprehensive review of established programs, policies, and actions that are already underway.
+The County is already pursuing many programs, projects, and actions that benefit GHG reduction or climate adaptation.
+As a starting point, we reviewed established programs, policies, and actions that are already underway.
 We wanted to avoid developing new actions based on programs already funded and underway.
 We will continue to support, staff, advertise, bolster, and fund existing programs so they continue to have a positive effect toward the goals and reduction targets.
 However, the CESMP actions in Chapter 4 CESMP Actions largely focus on implementation and start-up of new efforts.

 Examples of our ongoing GHG mitigation efforts, by area, are described in Figure 6.
-For a full list of our current efforts, please refer to Appendix C. Existing County Government Actions.
+For a full list of our current efforts, please refer to Appendix D. Existing County Government Actions.